Baird's tapir: Diet

 These animals lean toward plant types of medium to tall level, yet the main plants that are totally kept away from are small, widely dispersed seedlings and large shade-level trees.
 By and large, it will move onto another plant before each of the leaves are consumed on the one it is presently eating.
 They commonly feed in enormous tree falls or secondary forests because of the great thickness of understory plants which are for, the most part, exceptionally digestible and have not many protective poisons.
 Once in a while they will ascend on their rear feet to arrive at leaves past their ordinary reach, or knock down slim or dead plants to get fruit or leaves.
 The absorption of nutrients in light of the huge volume and extreme diversity of recognizable plant parts in their excrement is by all accounts poor.

 Potential danger to humans

 Attacks on humans are rare and normally in self-defense.
 In 2006, Carlos Manuel Rodríguez Echandi, the former Costa Rican Minister of Environment and Energy, was attacked and injured by a Baird's tapir after he followed it off the trail.

 Due to their size, adults can be potentially dangerous to humans, and should not be approached if spotted in the wild.
-The animal is most likely to follow or chase a human for a bit, though they have been known to charge and gore humans on rare occasions.
+The animal is most likely to follow or chase a human for a bit, though they have been known to charge and bite humans on rare occasions.